-In the first lines of the piece the speaker begins by stating that she is in a shop and looking around at the seeds on sale.
+In the first lines of the piece, the speaker begins by stating that she is in a shop and looking around at the seeds on sale.
 These seeds do not seem like the beginnings of life or growth.
 Instead, they are dry and dirty looking.
 It does not seem as if they could ever grow into anything as grand as a hawthorn or ash tree.

-In the following lines the speaker uses her imagination to envision moments of growth for the seeds.
+In the following lines, the speaker uses her imagination to envision moments of growth for the seeds.
 She sees them becoming forests full of thriving trees and lilies which will live longer than she will.

 Analysis of The Seed-Shop

-In the first stanza of this piece the speaker begins by painting a clear and somewhat depressing scene.
+In the first stanza of this piece, the speaker begins by painting a clear and somewhat depressing scene.
 She is within a room that is described as “quiet” and “dusty.”
 She isn’t alone though.
-Without any prior description she states that there is something else there.
+Without any prior description, she states that there is something else there.
 This something is “lying” around.
 These things, a reader will later come to understand as seeds.
 They are trapped in the confines of the “Seed-Shop.”

-The structure in which they are being kept appears as the exact opposite to their purpose.
-While they seek to stretch, grow, and become something new, the room keep them in seed form.
+The structure in which they are being kept appears as the exact opposite of their purpose.
+While they seek to stretch, grow, and become something new, the room keeps them in seed form.
 The speaker is looking around and comparing the small, somewhat neglected seeds, to “Forlorn…ashes,” “shifting sand” and “crumbled stone.”
 It should not be so easy to relate the seeds to lifeless, dry objects.
 Stuart is creating this contrast on purpose.

 While the speaker is looking through the seeds, she is able to move past the “crumbled” nature of their forms.
 She picks up handfuls of the seeds and it is as if “Meadows and gardens” are in her hand.
 The speaker can imagine the potential of these small “ashes.”

 The speaker continues into the second stanza to lay out a vision for the seeds.
-In her mind they are no longer “brown husk[s]” seemingly without life.
+In her mind, they are no longer “brown husk[s]” seemingly without life.
 The seeds burst out and become a “dale” or forest, of “hawthorn dreams.”
 The hawthorn trees are quite popular, and recognized for their red berries.
 They grow, in the speaker’s imagination, to their greatest potential.